Quantum Steering Ellipsoids

-The phenomenon of steering in quantum states was first uncovered by Schr\"{o}dinger \cite{Schrodinger} (and subsequently rediscovered by others \cite{Gisin, HJW, Rob-Terry}), who realised that measurements on B on the pure entangled state $|\psi\>_{AB}$ could be used to ``steer'' the state at $A$ into all different convex decompositions of the reduced state $\rho_A$; in particular for rank-one POVM measurements at $B$ we have that $A$ is steered into ensembles of pure states.
-More significantly, given any ensemble decomposition of $\rho_A$ into either pure or mixed states there always exists a POVM measurement at $B$ that generates that ensemble.
-In this regard we say that the steering at $A$ for the pure state $|\psi\>_{AB}$ is \textit{complete} within the Bloch sphere of $A$.
-More generally, for a 2-qubit mixed state $\rho_{AB}$ it is known \cite{FrankPhD} that the convex set of states that $A$ can be steered to is instead an ellipsoid $\E_A$ that contains $\rho_A$, as in figure \ref{canonical}.
+The phenomenon of steering was first uncovered by Schr\"{o}dinger \cite{Schrodinger} (and subsequently rediscovered by others \cite{Gisin, HJW, Rob-Terry}), who realised that local measurements on Bob's side of the pure state $\ket{\psi}_{AB}$ could be used to ``steer'' Alice's state into \emph{any} convex decompositions of her reduced state $\rho_A$.
+Hence we say that for $\ket{\psi}_{AB}$, steering is \textit{complete} within Alice's Bloch sphere.
+For a two-qubit mixed state $\rho$ it is known \cite{FrankPhD} that the convex set of states that Alice can be steered to is an ellipsoid $\E_A$, see Figure \ref{canonical}.

-In this Letter we show that all correlation features of a two qubit state are encoded in its steering ellipsoid and local Bloch vectors, and argue that this ellipsoid representation for two qubits provides the natural generalization of the Bloch sphere picture, in that it gives a simple geometric representation of an arbitrary two qubit state $\rho$ in three dimensions, which makes the key properties of the state manifest in simple geometric terms.
+The purpose of this Letter is to show that this steering ellipsoid is the natural generalization of the Bloch sphere picture, in that it can be used to give a faithful representation of an arbitrary two-qubit state in three dimensions, and moreover that the core properties of the state and its correlations are made manifest in simple geometric terms.

-By adopting the ellipsoid representation we are lead to a range of novel results and fresh insights into quantum correlations for both entangled and separable states.
-Firstly, we provide an alternative construction to the steering ellipsoid $\E_A$ to that in \cite{FrankFilter}, which applies even when $\E_A$ is degenerate.
-We then provide a reconstruction of a state $\rho_{AB}$ from its geometric data to explore the faithfulness of the representation.
-This analysis reveals a new phenomenon of incomplete steering for certain separable quantum states, in which some decompositions of $\rho_A$ within of the steering ellipsoid $\E_A$ are inaccessible.
+By adopting this representation we are led to a range of novel results for both separable and entangled states.